 CERT Tonga encourages organisation to be prepared before an incident occurs.
-This involves a business knowing its network, understanding the value of its information, rolex replica watches and understanding how both are protected.
+This involves a business knowing its network, understanding the value of its information and understanding how both are protected.
 Being prepared also involves a business understanding what constitutes normal behaviour on its network.
 By knowing this, a business is more likely to detect unusual behaviour.

 Why Partner with CERT Tonga?

 We encourage major businesses to partner with us before an incident occurs.
 Prevention is much better than cure when critical business systems are at stake.
 By having this relationship in place, we can share information efficiently and effectively with businesses to help with prevention and if necessary, mitigation.